 When Vamizi Island was developed more than a decade ago, community involvement in the conservation of the island was always a priority.
 People and nature are inextricably connected.
 Tourism is the bottom line to support this ideal.

-The “people of the coast” or Mwani people have always been fishing, doing small scale agriculture and animal husbandry to make ends meet.
+The “people of the coast” or Mwani people have always been fishing, doing small-scale agriculture and animal husbandry to make ends meet.
 Life in the villages is basic and remarkably traditional.
-Most people survive by trading fish, caught from dugout canoes, small local sailboats (dhows)or picked off by hand from the island’s reefs.
+Most people survive by trading fish, caught from dugout canoes, small local sailboats (dhows) or picked off by hand from the island’s reefs.
 There has never been fresh water on the island, so every drop the community uses is brought in by sailboats to the thatched villages twice a day from the mainland.

 These activities form the base of their religious beliefs and core values.
-It has therefore become crucial to introduce sustainable methods to support this Vamizi Island community lifestyle in conjunction with new income-generating alternatives such as eco-tourism.
+It has, therefore, become crucial to introduce sustainable methods to support this Vamizi Island community lifestyle in conjunction with new income-generating alternatives such as eco-tourism.

 The Vamizi Island Project and the WWF Partnership ensure that the wonderful biodiversity on and around Vamizi island is conserved along with the people’s lifestyle and dependency on the sea.
+It’s a community-based project in Mozambique that is really working!

 The Vamizi Island Project recently completed a clinic and a school on Vamizi Island for local families, ensuring better education and health care for all.
 Vamizi Island uses regional products to ensure that any future investment stays on the island and only employs people from Vamizi or neighbouring coastal villages.